Abstract

 3.3 Dynamic Governance Density

-In practice, D should not be a fixed parameter but a dynamically adjusted control variable.
-The target governance density responds to organizational conditions: D<sub>target</sub> = clamp(base + w<sub>1</sub> · λ<sub>max</sub>(W<sub>t</sub>) + w<sub>2</sub> · anomaly_rate + w<sub>3</sub> · C<sub>task</sub> − w<sub>4</sub> · B<sub>comm</sub>, 0.1, 0.9).
-When the spectral radius of the influence matrix increases (agents becoming more interdependent), D should increase to compensate.
-When anomaly rates rise, D should increase to provide more self-observation.
+In practice, latent governance density D should not be a fixed parameter but a dynamically adjusted control variable, and the controller uses observed coverage D̂ as its feedback signal.
+A target coverage can be set as D̂<sub>target</sub> = clamp(base + w<sub>1</sub> · λ<sub>max</sub>(W<sub>t</sub>) + w<sub>2</sub> · anomaly_rate + w<sub>3</sub> · C<sub>task</sub> − w<sub>4</sub> · B<sub>comm</sub>, 0.1, 0.9).
+When the spectral radius of the influence matrix increases (agents becoming more interdependent), target coverage should increase to compensate.
+When anomaly rates rise, coverage should increase to provide more self-observation.
 When task complexity increases, more governance is needed to manage the additional risk.
 When communication bandwidth is high (agents can coordinate effectively), less formal governance is needed because informal coordination provides metacognitive coverage.

 4. The Stability Law